mgeier/rendered-notebooks-branch/README.md

 1. Commit the cleaned notebooks to the `dev` branch, push to server
 1. Reset the `master` branch to point to the same commit as `dev`
 1. Switch to `master` branch
 1. Execute all your notebooks.
    See the section about "Executing" below for how to automate this.
-1. Create a commit with a commit message like "Execute notebooks", push to server
+1. Create a commit with a commit message like "Execute notebooks", force-push to server

 Making a Change
 ---------------